-The tubes and tubes sheets (Figure 6) are made of 18 BWG, 304 SS.
+The tubes and tubesheets (Figure 4.5) are made of 1.245 mm thickness (18 BWG) 304 SS.

 The tube bundle is enclosed in a steam shell where either primary steam or vapor from a previous effect condenses to heat liquor within the tubes, driving evaporation.

 Black liquor is propelled upward within the tubes by the rising vapor generated.